lbacon17/lb-fitness/TESTING.md

     * If I enter incorrect payment details when checking out, the app will return an error informing me that my card details are invalid and prevent the order from processing
     * If I check out again, I have to re-enter my card details so that I know they have not been stored anywhere
 * As a user, I want to see confirmation of my order after completing a purchase.
-    * After I my order has been processed, I am redirected to an order confirmation page where I can see the details of my order
+    * After my order has been processed, I am redirected to an order confirmation page where I can see the details of my order
-    * This page does does not automatically redirect after a given time so I can stay on it as long as I like and take my time reading about my order, with a button to take me back to the homepage once I'm done
+    * This page does not automatically redirect after a given time so I can stay on it as long as I like and take my time reading about my order, with a button to take me back to the homepage once I'm done
     * Even once I've left this page, I can go to my profile page and locate the order in my order history
         * As the orders are ordered by date, starting with the newest, my order should be at the top of the table
         * If I click on the order number, I can view the details of the order again